PatrykKazmierczak/Terraform/README.md

 # Project Title
 Badges
-tests, DOI, compliance with community standards
+tests, DOI, compliance with community standards/f

 # Description
 one short paragraph about your project’s goal and context